 For the minimization of the total ownership cost, low priced services are essential and the same goes for the spare parts as well.
 However, the needs of the customer regarding uptime as well as the total cost of ownership do not have the same importance across all the segments of customers.
 For the owner-operators, the requirement for high service availability is of immense importance if the vehicle happens to be a vital tool for the conduction of business.
 The requirement for high-quality post-sales for the owner-operators is just as important as compared to the other CV customers.
 In spite of the strong need for lowering the total ownership cost, there are only a few options available for the reduction of these costs.

 The operators of large fleet usually pay the most attention to service availability as well as quality.
-They get on terms with the manufacturers for some of the special deals at the time of purchasing the vehicle, where they ask the manufacturers for fixed costs based on per ton-kilometer and service levels.
+They get on terms with the manufacturers for some of the special deals at the time of purchasing the vehicle, where they ask the manufacturers for fixed costs based on per ton-kilometre and service levels.
 The operators of large fleet and municipalities generally have a very critical fleet size for the determination of whether setting up a proprietary service workshop would be an economically better option or offering additional cost reduction potential would be better.

 Different Types of Service Providers: